Medical Services Archives

 Melanoma

-Is Melanoma Cancer?
+What is melanoma, and is it cancer?
 Melanoma is the most dangerous and deadliest form of skin cancer.
 It begins in cells called melanocytes, which produce the pigment that gives skin its color.
-In comparison with other types of skin cancer, melanoma occurs less commonly, but it's considered more serious.
-It can quickly spread throughout the body if melanoma treatment isn't started early.
-Your...
+In comparison with other types of skin cancer, melanoma occurs less commonly but is considered more serious.
+It can quickly spread throughout the body if melanoma treatment...

 VIEW SERVICE